cbeggs615/StatsSnap/design/concepts/SportsStats/SportsStats.md

 **concept** SportsStats[Source, Stat, Data]

+**purpose**
-**purpose** store team statistics in a structured way, where each sport defines which stats are tracked and which are considered key
+store team statistics in a structured and extensible way, where each sport defines a set of *default stats* it typically tracks, and each team maintains its own independent values for those stats.

+**principle**
-**principle** each sport defines a set of stats relevant to it (with some marked as key); teams belonging to that sport inherit those stat types and maintain their own current values
+each sport provides a set of *default* stat types relevant to it; teams belonging to that sport inherit those defaults for fetching, while the actual stat values are maintained independently for each team. new or custom stats can be tracked dynamically without modifying the sport definition.

 **state**
-       a set of TeamStats with ...
+- a set of **TeamStats** with
-             a name String
+  - a name String
-             a Sport
+  - a Sport

-       a set of Sports with ...
+- a set of **Sports** with
-             a name String
+  - a name String
-             a Source
+  - a Source
-             a KeyStats set of Stats
+  - a defaultStats set of Stats

-       a set of StatValues with
+- a set of **StatValues** with
-             a teamStatId TeamStats
+  - a teamStatId TeamStats
-             a sportId Sport
+  - a sportId Sport
-             a statId Stat
+  - a statId Stat
-             a value Data
+  - a value Data

 **actions**

-       addTeam (teamname: String, sport: Sport): (teamStats: TeamStat)
+- **addTeam**(teamname: String, sport: Sport): (teamStats: TeamStat)
-             **requires** no TeamStats for this teamname with this sport already exists
+  - **requires** no TeamStats for this teamname with this sport already exists
-             **effects** creates a new TeamStats for this teamname for sport
+  - **effects** creates a new TeamStats entry for this teamname and sport

-       removeTeam (teamname: String, sport: Sport): (teamStats: TeamStat)
+- **removeTeam**(teamname: String, sport: Sport): (teamStats: TeamStat)
-             **requires** TeamStats for this teamname with this sport exists
+  - **requires** TeamStats for this teamname and sport exists
-             **effects** removes TeamStats for this teamname for sport
+  - **effects** removes the TeamStats entry and all associated StatValues for that team

-       addSport (sportName: String, source: Source, default: Set of Stats): (sport: Sport)
+- **addSport**(sportName: String, source: Source, defaults: Set of Stats): (sport: Sport)
-             **requires** no Sport with this name exists
+  - **requires** no Sport with this name already exists
-             **effects** creates a new Sport with this source with KeyStats set as default
+  - **effects** creates a new Sport with the given source and records its default set of Stats to be used as the typical tracked metrics

-       deleteSport (sportName: String): (sport: Sport)
+- **deleteSport**(sportName: String): (sport: Sport)
-             **requires** Sport with this name exists and no teams associated with the sport exists
+  - **requires** Sport with this name exists and no teams are associated with it
-             **effects** removes sportname from state
-       addKeyStat (sportName: String, stat: Stat):
-             **requires** Sport with this name exists and stat is not already in its KeyStats
-             **effects** adds stat to sportName's KeyStats
-       removeKeyStat (sportName: String, stat: Stat):
-             **requires** Sport with this name exists and stat is in its KeyStats
-             **effects** removes stat from sportName's KeyStats
+  - **effects** removes the Sport and any StatValues associated with that sport

-       fetchTeamStats (teamname: String, sport: Sport): (keyStatsData: Map<Stat, Data>)
+- **fetchTeamStats**(teamname: String, sport: Sport): (keyStatsData: Map<Stat, Data>)
-             **requires** TeamStat for this teamname and sport exists
+  - **requires** TeamStats for this teamname and sport exists
+  - **effects**
+    - returns data teamname for the Sport’s defaultStats

+- **fetchTeamStats**(teamname: String, sport: Sport, stats: Set of Stats): (keyStatsData: Map<Stat, Data>)
+  - **requires** TeamStats for this teamname and sport exists, stats are stats in the StatValues for the TeamStats associated with teamname/sport
+  - **effects**
+    - if stats is provided, returns teamname's data for those specific Stats

-             **effects** for each KeyStat in sport's KeyStats, fetches Data for this specific team from the concept's internal StatValues system setStatValue (teamname: String, sport: Sport, statId: Stat, value: Data):
+- **system _setStatValue**(teamname: String, sport: Sport, statId: Stat, value: Data)
-             **requires** a TeamStats entry for the given teamname and sport must exist.
+  - **requires** a TeamStats entry for the given teamname and sport exists
-             **effects** either creates a new StatValue entry or updates an existing one for the specified team, sport, and stat
+  - **effects** creates or updates a StatValue entry for that team, sport, and statId

-**notes**: Actual statistical data is stored internally by the concept (e.g., via syncs that populate values from each sport’s Source).
-The concept itself defines the structure and relationships but relies on these syncs or system actions to update stat values.
+---

+**notes**
+- the concept defines the core relationships between Sports, Teams, and Stat Values.
+- statistical data (`StatValues`) is managed internally but populated through external syncs (e.g., from an API identified by the Sport’s `source`).
+- default Stats act as a baseline view for fetching, but the concept remains open to dynamic tracking of additional stats per team
+- no actions mutate a Sport’s `defaultStats` after creation — defaults serve as static metadata for display and inheritance purposes.